 Reach out to youth and schools

-- Teach children and teens to respect animals with humane education activities and lesson plans.
+- Teach children and teens to respect animals with humane education activities.

 - Give talks at local schools about factory farming and how students can help animals at every meal by avoiding factory farmed products, and by choosing cage-free eggs and plant-based foods.
 Encourage them to ask their cafeterias to go cage-free and to adopt Meatless Monday.